dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 1. Extravagant title aiming to grab attention the proper one is: *"Why I am not inclined to pursue future employment to a company of British origin"*.
 2. The diagrams are inspired from "LINK TO BUSINESS INSIDER ARTICLE AND TITLE", but not exactly the same.
 3. The stories are a mix of different ones hence fictional but with actual experiences as structural elements.
 They have also been trimmed to get faster to the point and also the names are random.
+4. Note that the term "client/server" is mostly used.
+This is an example of applying politicall correctness to language, on which we will return in a subsequent post.